gobert/bank-telemarketing/README.md

+This is based on the [dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) that is used for the paper " [A data-driven approach to predict the success of bank telemarketing](https://scholar.google.fr/scholar?q=A+data-driven+approach+to+predict+the+success+of+bank+telemarketing) ".

+The idea is to build a classifier that will predict who is going to purchase the product.

+IMHO it's a good dataset for training oneself in M.L. by building one classifier.
+After you can compare the results with the paper.

+## Notebooks
+* data-analyze.ipynb: Let's start with some data analysis of the dataset!

 ## Dataset
-### Context
-This is the dataset that is used for the paper " A data-driven approach to predict the success of bank telemarketing ".

-IMHO it's a good dataset for training oneself in M.L. by building one classifier.
-After you can compare your results with the paper.

 ### Content
 Input variables: